pnkraemer/matfree/README.md

 Builds on [JAX](https://jax.readthedocs.io/en/latest/).

+- ⚡ Stochastic **trace estimation** including batching, control variates, and uncertainty quantification
 - ⚡ A stand-alone implementation of **stochastic Lanczos quadrature**
-- ⚡ Stochastic **trace estimation** including batching, control variates, and uncertainty quantification
-- ⚡ Matrix-free matrix decompositions for **large sparse eigenvalue problems**
+- ⚡ Matrix-decomposition algorithms for **large sparse eigenvalue problems**
+- ⚡ Polynomial methods for approximating **functions of large matrices**

 and many other things.
-Everything is natively compatible with JAX' feature set:
+Everything is natively compatible with the rest of JAX:
-JIT compilation, automatic differentiation, vectorisation, and pytrees.
+JIT compilation, automatic differentiation, vectorisation, and PyTrees.
 [_Let us know what you think about matfree!_](https://github.com/pnkraemer/matfree/issues)